donhector/ubiquiti-drawio/README.md

 ## Building your own library

 Creating a new library in draw.io is also straight forward.
-That's how I created the Ubiquiti one.
+This is how I created it:

 1. Open draw.io
 2. Go to `File -> New Library -> Device...`